TaleOfFriendship/TaleOfFriendship.github.io/docs/_posts/2022-07-05-dummy_encoding.markdown

 ---
 permalink: 20220705_dummy_encoding/
 layout: post
-title:  "One-Hot and Dummy encoding are not the same and the difference is important (sometimes)"
+title:  "The difference between One-Hot and Dummy encoding and why it matters (sometimes)"
 date:   2022-07-05 11:32:33 +0100
 categories: non-technical
 ---

 Caution: This article deals with nuances in feature engineering and might not be for every practically minded reader.
+But since Feature Engineering is one of the few technical steps that actually matter, a short article on this is fine doing.

 Now that we got that out of the way, I'll use the following definitions:
 - One-Hot: Encode a categorical variable with n classes into **n** column